picmi/help/docs/business/guide/workflows/updating-workflow-documents.md

 After updating your workflow documents, consider:

-- [Previewing a job](../../article/opportunity-preview) to see the applicant experience
+- [Previewing a job](../../article/opportunity-preview) to see the participant experience
 - [Preparing a job ready to publish](../jobs/preparing-a-job-ready-publish) with your updated workflow
 - [Updating workflows](../../workflows/updating-workflows) for more advanced editing